Spectrum Opportunities for the Wireless Future: From Direct-to-Device Satellite Applications to 6G Cellular: Introduction

 Some recent works have explored the spectrum opportunities~\cite{katwe2024cmwave, rappaport2019wireless,akyildiz2022terahertz, polese2023coexistence}, and this article is unique in that it provides many important recent developments in the rapidly changing field of spectrum allocations, as well as particular insights into the rapidly growing adoption of satellites as part of regional and global cellphone networks.
+The article is organized as shown in the flowchart in Fig.~\ref{fig:flowchart}.
 For the rest of this article, we first present cellular spectrum opportunities at the desired lower frequencies at UHF, mid-band, and upper mid-band in Sec.~\ref{sec:below100}.
 An overview of current spectral allocations across major regulatory organizations at UHF, mid-band, and upper mid-band for D2D satellite service is presented in Sec.~\ref{sec:D2D}, followed by a review of recent experiments in the upper mid-band for conventional cellular services in Sec.~\ref{sec:experiments_uppermid}.
 For 5G-Advanced/6G networks, the global spectrum regulations above 100 GHz are provided in~\ref{sec:regulations}.
 Then, a discussion on promising frequency bands above 100 GHz is presented in Sec.~\ref{sec:potentialBands}, followed by an outlook of research directions for emerging spectrum allocations in Sec.~\ref{sec:openProblems}.
+The notations and abbreviations can be found in Table~\ref{tab:notations} on the following page.